Your questions answered

 Get answers to the questions we’re most commonly asked.

-Every year the Australian clothing industry manufactures and imports over 1.4 billion units of new clothing.
-That's equivalent to 56 items of clothing every year for every Australian, and most is made from non-renewable and environmentally problematic materials.
+In 2024, the Australian clothing industry manufactured and imported over 1.5 billion units of new clothing.
+That's equivalent to 55 items of clothing for every Australian, and most is made from non-renewable and environmentally problematic materials.

-More than half of this clothing ends up in landfill in Australia, which amounts to 200,000 tonnes per year.
-The carbon footprint of clothing in Australia is estimated to be as much as 13 million tonnes per year.
+More than half of this clothing ends up in landfill in Australia, which amounts to 220,000 tonnes per year.
+The carbon footprint of clothing in Australia in 2024 is estimated to be 14.3 million tonnes per year.
 It’s also costing charities millions of dollars to sort through donations and dispose of unsaleable and unwearable items.

 Systematic and transformational change is needed and this can only be achieved through industry collaboration across the entire clothing lifecycle.

-Seamless will initially be funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
+Seamless is funded by a 4 cent per garment levy paid by ‘stewards’ who are the clothing brands who become members of the scheme.
 This contribution is reduced to 3 cents for every garment that meets the eco-modulation criteria.
-If 60% of the market by volume sign up to the scheme, a funding pool of $36 million will be raised per year to transform the industry.
-These funds will be invested in four priority areas:
+These funds are invested in four priority areas:

 1. Circular design: incentivising clothing design that is more durable, repairable, sustainable and recyclable